Marci B. Reed, CFRE, MPA

 Following a career in commercial real estate, Marci B. Reed, CFRE, MPA, turned her talents to the nonprofit sector, where she has served in executive level and fundraising roles for more than 20 years.
 She joined the Architects Foundation as Executive Director in 2017 following three years at Southface Energy Institute as Chief Development and Communications Officer.
 She was Southface’s first director of development and communications from 2000-2006.
 Previously, she was Executive Director of the American Institute of Architects, Georgia Association and has been a Development Officer in the College of Engineering at Georgia Tech.
 Marci is past Chair and a current Executive Committee member of EarthShare, the national federation for environmental charities.
 She was recently honored with the Earl Blauner Award for outstanding contributions to environmental philanthropy.
 She holds an undergraduate degree in English from Georgia State University and Master’s in Nonprofit Management from GSU’s Andrew Young School of Policy Studies.
 She has been a certified fundraising executive (CFRE) since 2009.
 Marci and her husband Robert Reed, Assoc.
 AIA, split their time between Atlanta, GA and Washington, DC.

 Amanda Malloy has been working with the Architects Foundation since March 2016 and implements Foundation communications and fundraising initiatives, as well as research.
 Prior to Architects Foundation, Amanda worked with the Park Nicollet Foundation, the Minnesota Children’s Museum, and the UNC School of Information and Library Science.
 Her passions include engaging diverse audiences in the Foundation’s work as well as using data-driven insights to inform communications and fundraising strategy.
+Also, coffee.
 Amanda graduated from UNC Chapel Hill with a degree in Journalism and Mass Communication and a minor in anthropology.